-The KM400 sereis is equipped with 3 standard PCI slots.
+The KM400A Series is equipped with 3 standard PCI slots.
 PCI stands for Peripheral Component Interconnect and is a bus standard for expansion cards.
 This PCI slot is designated as 32 bit.

-Power Supply Attachments

-ATX Power Connector: ATX_PWR \ ATX_12V
+Power Supply Attachments ATX Power Connector: ATX\PWR ATX\12V

 This mainboard requires two ATX power connectors; a 20-pin connector and a 4-pin connector.
-You can only attach 20-pin connector, but we recommend that if you have both connectors, you'd better attach both.
+Your power supply must have both connectors.
 Attach the 4-pin connector first, then attach the 20-pin connector.
 Make sure the connectors are secure before applying power.

 Chapter 2.
-BIOS Setup
+BIOS Setup Introduction

-Introduction

-This section describes PHOENIX-AWARDTM BIOS Setup program which resides in the BIOS firmware.
+This section describes PHOENIX-AWARDTM BIOS Setup program which resides in the ROM BIOS firmware.
 The Setup program allows users to modify the basic system configuration.
-The configuration information is then saved to CMOS RAM where the data is sustained by battery after power-down.
+The configuration information is then saved to CMOS RAM where the data is sustained by Li-battery